n-cherigui/Roommate-Expense-Calculator/README.md

 ```

 ## Expected Outcome
 The project outputs a summary showing the total amount spent by each roommate, the fair share of expenses, and the exact amount each person owes to others.
-The program minimizes the number of transactions required to balance the expenses, making it easy for roommates to settle up.
+The program optimizes the settlement process, reducing the number of transactions required.

 Example output:
 ```